-Applications for Class of 2019 are due by mid-March.
-The Application Form for Class of 2019 is here.
+Applications for Class of 2020 are due no later than 5PM Friday, March 23rd, 2018.
+The Application Form for Class of 2020 can be found here.

 Any questions?
 Need guidance?
 Contact Us

 Up to twenty-five students will be selected each year to declare a major in Neuroscience.
 Application will generally be made in the fourth semester by (1) meeting the course requirements for declaration—see below, (2) submitting the application.
 The application essay should indicate how your research experience at UVA will complement your long term interests.
 Please do not include personal/family medical information in the application.
 Students with exceptional records may apply earlier than their fourth semester if requirements are met.
 Students taking a Neuroscience prerequisite during the semester of application may be provisionally accepted pending receipt of semester grades.
 All students are expected to have started working in a UVA neuroscience research lab prior to application.

 Occasionally, students transferring to U.Va. between their second and third years are considered for the major through a similar application process.
 Transfer students are required to fulfil all prerequisites as noted below, although substitutes with transferred courses should be discussed with the director prior to applying.
 Please contact the director as soon as you decide to transfer to UVA.